Herbert and Katherine Jacobs First House

 The Herbert and Katherine Jacobs First House, commonly referred to as Jacobs I, is a single-family home at 441 Toepfer Avenue in Madison, Wisconsin, United States.
-Designed by the architect Frank Lloyd Wright for the family of the journalist Herbert Jacobs, it was completed in 1937 and is cited as Wright's first Usonian home.
+Designed by the architect Frank Lloyd Wright for the family of the journalist Herbert Jacobs, it was completed in 1937 and is sometimes cited as Wright's first Usonian-style house.
 The house is a single-story, L-shaped structure covering 1550 ft2.
 It sits on a slope that descends toward Lake Wingra to the southeast.

 The Jacobs First House was one of three major buildings that Wright designed in the 1930s, along with the Johnson Wax Building and Fallingwater.
 Prior to the Jacobs House's construction, most of Wright's clients had been wealthy; in contrast, Jacobs was a young newspaperman who worked for the Capital Times and earned no more than $35 a week.
 In August 1936, Jacobs asked Wright to design a house costing no more than $5,000; the architect devised the initial plans within two months.
 The structure ultimately cost $5,500 including land, and it became so popular that the Jacobses charged visitors admission.
 The Jacobses lived in the house only until 1942, when they moved to a farm in Madison, where they built their second house.
 The original house was then resold several times.
-The art historian James Dennis renovated the building after acquiring it in 1982; he continues to own the house as of 2025.
+The art historian James Dennis renovated the building after acquiring it in 1982; he continues to own the house as of 2026.